-Huaraz is close to the equator and travelers can expect warm and stable weather all year long.
+Huaraz is close to the equator, and travellers can expect warm and stable weather all year long.
 Santa Valley and the Cordillera Blanca have just two seasons – rainy and dry.
 Due to its proximity to the equator, daylight hours are constant all year round.

 Dry season / Andean summer

-Often the temperature gets below zero especially when you are trekking in the mountains.
-On certain treks, temperature can fall down to -11°C. This time of the year is the busiest.
+Often the temperature gets below zero, especially when you are trekking in the mountains.
+On certain treks, the temperature can fall down to -11°C. This time of the year is the busiest.
 Most tourists come here, especially mountaineers, who need the best and most stable weather possible for their climbs.

 Our experience in the rainy season

-There are 2 popular treks in the Cordillera Blanca: Santa Cruz Trek (50km) & Cordillera Huayhuash Trek (120km).
-Santa Cruz Trek can be done all year long and we didn’t have any rain during the trek in January.
-The other trek is closed in the rainy season due to dangers of landslides.
+There are two popular treks in the Cordillera Blanca: Santa Cruz Trek (50km) & Cordillera Huayhuash Trek (120km).
+Santa Cruz Trek can be done all year long, and we didn’t have any rain during the trek in January.
+The other trek is closed in the rainy season due to the dangers of landslides.

 Best time to visit Huaraz, Peru

-Huaraz as a base camp for high altitude adventures is best to visit as soon as possible.
-The number of visitors is increasing every year and global warming is slowly decreasing the size of the glaciers.
-As you could see above from detailing the dry and rainy season, your visit doesn’t need to be limited to a particular time.
-Great outdoor adventures are awaiting all year round.
+Huaraz, as a base camp for high-altitude adventures, is best to visit as soon as possible.
+The number of visitors is increasing every year, and global warming is slowly decreasing the size of the glaciers.

 Come to Huaraz if you want to: